That Time a President Saw My Bits

 In my pre-coffee early-morning fog, I amble over to the shower, turn it on, and start soaping up - when all of a sudden I heard this deep, resounding "thup, thup, thup, thup" sound behind me.
 Curious to see what it was, I whirl around - only to see three US attack helicopters, Presidential seal on their sides, at perfect eye level and about 100 yards out, pointing directly at my window.

 And there I stood, buck naked and wet, face-to-face with the President and his men.

-Sensing nobody would believe me, I ran into the bedroom and grabbed my phone, capturing the last of the helicopters as they peeled away towards Air Force One, ready to take the President back to the US:
+Sensing nobody would believe me, I ran into the bedroom and grabbed my phone, grabbing a photo of the last of the helicopters as they peeled away towards Air Force One, ready to take the President back to the USA: